School Logo

 The purpose and procedures in Operation Encompass have been shared with all parents and Governors, is detailed as part of the school’s Safeguarding Policy and published on our school website.

-The Encompass Leads at SSMJ are Mrs Zoe Mabbott (DSL), Mr Andrew Smith (Deputy DSL) and Miss Helen Crotchely (DDSL)
+The Encompass Leads at SSMJ are Mrs Zoe Mabbott (DSL) and Miss Katrina Harkin (Deputy DSL).

 Click here to go to the Operation Encompass website where further information can be found.